trackreco/mkFit/README.md

 3) How to run the code
 4) How to make changes to the main development branch
 5) How to run the benchmarking and validation suite
+   1) Running the main script
+   2) Some (must read) advice on benchmarking
+   3) (Optional) Using additional scripts to display plots on the web
 6) Submit an issue
 7) Condensed description of code
 8) Other helpful README's in the repository